Background pattern

 Hepatobiliary disorders

-Very rare:subjective sensation of ringing in the ears (tinnitus).
+Very rare: subjective sensation of ringing (tinnitus).

 Skin and subcutaneous tissue disorders

-Uncommon: itching, rash, blisters, and more severe reactions such as erythema multiforme, pemphigoid, exfoliative dermatitis, purpura, and photosensitivity reaction.
+Uncommon: itching, rash, blisters, and other more severe reactions such as erythema multiforme, pemphigoid, exfoliative dermatitis, purpura, and photosensitivity reaction.

 Immune system disorders

-Rare:severe allergic reactions (anaphylactic or anaphylactoid) (e.g., with shock).
+Rare: severe allergic reactions (anaphylactic or anaphylactoid) (e.g., with shock).

 Nervous system disorders

-Common:mental alterations in patients with liver problems (hepatic encephalopathy)
+Common: mental alterations in patients with liver problems (hepatic encephalopathy)

-Rare:tingling sensation in the extremities (paresthesias).
+Rare: sensation of tingling in the limbs (paresthesias).

-Frequency not known:dizziness, fainting, and loss of consciousness (caused by symptomatic hypotension).
+Frequency not known: dizziness, fainting, and loss of consciousness (caused by symptomatic hypotension).

 Blood and lymphatic system disorders

-Common:increased blood viscosity (hemoconcentration).
+Common: increased blood viscosity (hemoconcentration).

 Congenital, familial, and genetic disorders